Misterblue/misterblue.github.io/virtualworlds/herbal3d/index.md

 ---

 **WARNING TO ALL READING THIS:**
-As of August 2016, this is an in-progress draft and is growing over time.
+As of February 2022, this is an in-progress draft and is growing over time.
 Expected completion is in a month or two.
 Direct questions to [the author](mailto:herbal3d@misterblue.com).